thehubdao/dcl-edit-dev-log/log/002-happy-new-year.md

 ![grafik](https://user-images.githubusercontent.com/11379989/211175336-199b3b4e-8fed-4dc2-b79f-84f654fc219f.png)

-## Gizmo rotation on scaled parents
+## Problems with gizmos tools and transforms

-The gizmos are meant to act as a handle for the user to manipulate entities in the scene, like moving or rotating them.
+The gizmo tools are meant to act as a handle for the user to manipulate entities in the scene, like moving or rotating them.
 These need to be displayed on the entity, they are meant to modify.
 This was not the case, because of a bug with how the transform of child entities was calculated.
-This was fixed, and now the gizmos show exactly, where they're supposed to show.
+This was fixed, and now the tools show exactly, where they're supposed to show.

+Also related to the transform, there was a bug, where the scale "flickered" when it was pushed below -1 with the scaling gizmo tool.
+This was fixed, too.